Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Results

 \subsubsection{Single-label Classifier Performance: \textit{Joint} Training Scheme}

-\citep{lei2020semi} presents a semi-supervised method that extracts features from the unlabeled data by training a single-layer autoencoder whose hidden layer inputs into a classifier with a Softmax layer.
-Simultaneously, the encoder and the classifier exploit the labeled data to perform a classification task.
-In their analysis they show the possibility of jointly training the two-branch autoencoder (TBAE) model using a limited number of unlabeled and labeled pixels of the remote sensing scenes.
+\cite{lei2020semi} presents a semi-supervised method that extracts features from the unlabelled data by training a single-layer autoencoder whose hidden layer inputs into a classifier with a Softmax layer.
+Simultaneously, the encoder and the classifier exploit the labelled data to perform a classification task.
+In their analysis they show the possibility of jointly training the two-branch autoencoder (TBAE) model using a limited number of unlabelled and labelled pixels of the remote sensing scenes.
 Their work appears to share structural similarity with our work in terms of the two-component architecture encompassing an autoencoder and a classifier and combined with the \textit{Joint} training scheme.
-Based on that, we reproduced their method and allowed the training to proceed using our single-label patches dataset, sampled from PaviaU and Salinas in accordance to the \textit{Single-label sampling} approach described in Section ~\ref{subsec:dataset}.
+Based on that, we reproduced their method and allowed the training to proceed using our single-label patches dataset, sampled from PaviaU and Salinas in accordance to the \textit{Single-label sampling} approach described in Section \ref{subsec:dataset}.

-Figure ~\ref{fig:acc_Leietal2020} exhibits the results of the training conducted.
+Figure~\ref{fig:acc_Leietal2020} exhibits the results of the training conducted.
 Even with the shallowness of the architecture, the joint training of the model allowed good performance in terms of validation accuracy.
-The latter achieved on average $89.56\%$ on the PaviaU patches dataset and $91.96\%$ on the Salinas patches dataset, (Table ~\ref{tab:Comaprison with existing work}).
-However, this performance fell short when compared with the results achieved by our architecture (Section ~\ref{sec:proposedMethod}) trained using the \textit{Joint} scheme which was $94.65\%$ and $93.35\%$ on PaviaU and Salinas, respectively (Section ~\ref{subsec:singleLabelClassifier}, Table ~\ref{tab:acc-single}).
+The latter achieved on average $89.56\%$ on the PaviaU patches dataset and $91.96\%$ on the Salinas patches dataset, (Table \ref{tab:Comaprison with existing work}).
+However, this performance fell short when compared with the results achieved by our architecture (Section \ref{sec:proposedMethod}) trained using the \textit{Joint} scheme which was $94.65\%$ and $93.35\%$ on PaviaU and Salinas, respectively (Section \ref{subsec:singleLabelClassifier}, Table \ref{tab:acc-single}).
 In our opinion, this is justified for two main reasons.
 First, the deeper architecture of our two-component network, which allows the encoding of a richer representation.
 Second, the different shape of the input data, i.e., the patches, which preserves the joint spatial-spectral aspect of the original remote sensing scene.
-As opposed to the method from \citep{lei2020semi}, which was trained using pixels containing only spectral information.
+As opposed to the method from \cite{lei2020semi}, which was trained using pixels containing only spectral information.
 Furthermore, the results demonstrate that our architecture is capable of learning intrinsic feature representations embedded in the patches despite their limited volume.